shopxlabs/SHOPX_TCPeNFT_depricated/README.md

  - In terminal `cd path/to/project`
  - `truffle compile`.
 Will compile all contracts
  - `truffle migrate --reset`.
 Will deploy all contracts to testrpc network
  - `truffle test ./test/[fileName].js`.
-Will test all functions in that file
+Will test all functions in that file.
+Also `truffle test` will run all test in the test folder

  **Things to look out for: